I’m always looking for new gear, so I was excited to find out that Redington had released the Vice fly rod aimed at

 The Redington Vice combines a quality cork grip with chrome stripping guides and snake guides.
 The guides are a decent size, and the grip feels comfortable in hand.
 Another bonus is that you won’t need to hunt for the model or line weight, because they’re laser-engraved into the rod.

 Its black anodized aluminum reel seat is built to last, and its components are solid.
 It comes with a Scientific Anglers Mastery MPX, an excellent trout line perfect for this review.

 The Vice comes with a long-lasting Cordura rod tube to keep it safe between trips.
-Constructed with a multi-modulus blank design, this fly rod is incredibly versatile.
+Constructed with a multi-modulus blank design, the Redington Vice is incredibly versatile.
 The reel is made from anodized aluminum with distinct markings so that you don’t end up attaching a 6 weight part to your 3wt gear.

 The Vice’s rod specs are carefully thought out.
 You’ll have no trouble battling flat saltwater or choppy freshwater fish.
 For extra versatility, try a Vice and RIO line combination.